Xapier14/action-api/README.md

    > **Important:**
    > You will need to update the `.env` file with your own values.

-   The environment file should look something like this:
+   Your `.env` file should look something like this:

    ```
-   DB_CONNECTION=mongodb://<hostname>:27017/action-api
+   DB_CONNECTION="mongodb://<hostname>:27017/action-api"
    PORT=80
-   JWT_SECRT=some-secret-passphrase
+   AZURE_CONNECTION_STRING=""
    ```

    > **Note:**
-   > If you are using MongoDB Atlas, just paste the connection string from your dashboard.
+   > If you are using MongoDB Atlas, just paste the connection string from your dashboard and append '/action-api' to specify the database.
+   > If you do not have an Azure subscription to use Azure Blob Storage or have installed Azurite (Azure emulator), leave the field blank to fallback to local storage.

 1. Run the `start` script.
    ```